microsoft/pxt-adafruit/docs/reference/music/change-tempo-by.md

 ## Simulator

-This function only works on the micro:bit and in some browsers.
+This function only works on the @boardname@ and in some browsers.

 ```sig
 music.changeTempoBy(20)